 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.

-I think it is safe to say that all of us want to age gracefully.
-I know I do, which is why I love natural, non-toxic yet effective skincare and learned how to make face cream with aloe vera and jojoba oil for the face.
+It is safe to say that we all want to age gracefully.
+I know I do, which is why I love non-toxic yet effective skincare and learned how to make a cream with aloe vera and jojoba oil for the face.
 It is great for sensitive skin as it is free of artificial fragrances and preservatives.

 - aloe vera gel